Renée Taylor: Career

-In 2016, Taylor starred in the Netflix movie The Do-Over with Adam Sandler as the role of Mrs. Kessler and in the TV show Rock in a Hard Place.
+In 2016, Taylor starred in the Netflix film The Do-Over with Adam Sandler as the role of Mrs. Kessler and in the TV show Rock in a Hard Place.
 Taylor followed that with an appearance in the 2017 film How to Be a Latin Lover.

-Taylor had a role in Tango Shalom, which she acted alongside her husband, Joseph Bologna in his final film role before his death.
-The film was released theatrically in North America on September 3, 2021, and on VOD,DVD in North America on October 29, 2021.
+Taylor had a role in Tango Shalom, in which she acted alongside her husband, Joseph Bologna in his final film role before his death.
+The film was released theatrically in North America on September 3, 2021, and on VOD and DVD in North America on October 29, 2021.